 Melted and mixed filling:

 Filling spread on rectangle:

-Dough rolled and ready to cut in 16 rolls.
+The dough is rolled and ready to cut into 16 rolls.

 After baking and ready to frost: